-Our mission is to implement community-based climate change solutions by empowering the next generation of leaders committed to a just and sustainable future.
+Our mission is to implement community-based solutions by empowering the next generation of leaders committed to a sustainable future.

 Meeting the Challenge